dustinpfister/blog_posts/_posts/js-nan.md

 console.log(NaN === NaN); // false
 ```

 So now we have the basics of NaN out of the way.
 The NaN value is something that can end up happening as a result of an expression where proper filtering and type checking is not preformed.
-In addition if we have a NaN value ot is not always so easy to test for it, so speshal methods are needed to find out if a value is NaN or not.
+In addition if we have a NaN value ot is not always so easy to test for it, so special methods are needed to find out if a value is NaN or not.

 ## 2 - The native javaScript isNaN method